Lab Members

 Jahnavi Srikanth

-Jahnavi Srikanth is a rising second year in the class of 2027 pursuing a major in Speech-language Pathology and Audiology with a minor is Psychology.
+Jahnavi Srikanth is an undergraduate student in the class of 2027 pursuing a major in Speech-language Pathology and Audiology with a minor is Psychology.
 Being bilingual herself, Jahnavi’s interests lie in bilingual neurogenerative disease research and the broader implications of bilingualism in Communication Sciences and Disorders.
 Currently, she is engaged in data transcription for the Smart-watch (EMA) study.
 Beyond the lab, Jahnavi finds joy in exploring her passions for singing and music as well as learning new languages!